Top tips for supervisors and managers

 Mentor them up!
 Provide your apprentice with a mentor that will be able to address any queries or concerns during their employment (extra tip: using an ex-apprentice is a good idea as they will understand the type of support the new recruit needs).

-Train your mentors.
+Train your supervisors.
 Training is available for your designated supervisors (line managers) and mentors.
 Contact the Apprenticeships Manager for more information on these sessions.

 Give feedback.
 Always let the apprentice know what they are doing well and where they need to improve to maximise their potential.